DARF: Depth-Aware Generalizable Neural Radiance Field: Experiments

-We evaluate image quality by PSNR, SSIM, and LPIPS \cite{lpips_2018_CVPR} which better reflects human perception.
-To explicitly demonstrate that GARF is able to infer scenes in the geometry domain, e.g., depth value, we derive depth maps and utilize the metrics Abs Rel, Sq Rel, RMSE and $\delta$ in \cite{nerfing_2021_ICCV} to quantitatively evaluate the accuracy of depth maps.
+\textbf{Evaluation Metrics.} We evaluate image quality by PSNR, SSIM, and LPIPS \cite{lpips_2018_CVPR} which better reflects human perception.
+To explicitly demonstrate that DARF is able to reconstruct the scene's geometry better, \textit{e.g.}, has better capability on depth estimation, we derive depth maps and utilize the metrics Abs Rel, Sq Rel, RMSE and $\delta$ in \cite{nerfing_2021_ICCV} to evaluate the accuracy of depth maps quantitatively.